cloudflare/cloudflare-docs/content/constellation/platform/client-api.md

 ## Tensor class

 Tensors are essentially multidimensional numerical arrays used to represent any kind of data, like a piece of text, an image, or a time series.
-TensorFlow popularized the use of [Tensors](https://www.tensorflow.org/guide/tensor) in machine learning (hence the name), and other frameworks and runtimes followed the same concept.
+TensorFlow popularized the use of [Tensors](https://www.tensorflow.org/guide/tensor) in machine learning (hence the name).
+Other frameworks and runtimes have since followed the same concept.

 Not surprisingly, Constellation also uses Tensors for model input.